bezabu/bb-battleships/README.md

     - Redo test:
       - Result: Registered as a player win and the player is asked if they would like to play again.

-- Play again decision
+- Play again decision:

-  - Test: Enter a number when a string is .
+  - Test: Enter a number when a letter is expected.
     - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a string without the letters Y or N.